The orbifold cohomology of moduli of hyperelliptic curves: The inertia stack of the configuration of unordered points on the Riemann sphere

 Let us first deal with the case when $N>2$.
 In this case there is at most one choice of $k \in \mathbb{N}^+$ and $a \in \{0,1,2\}$ such that $n=kN +a$.
 The set of $n=k N+a$ marked points corresponds to a set of $k+a$ marked points on $C'$, where the $a$ points are a subset of the branch divisor.

 If $a$ is equal to $1$, there is a choice of a point $p$ in $C$ that is the only point that is both in the set of $n$ points, and a fixed point for $\alpha$.
 Then $\alpha$ determines a $\chi \in \mu_N^*$: the character of the representation of $\alpha$ on $T_p C$.
-From the set of $k$ unordered points on $C'$ plus two ordered (branch) points and a character $\chi \in \mu_N^*$, one can reconstruct the set of $n=k N+1$ points on $C$ and the automorphism $\alpha$.
+Conversely, from the set of $k$ unordered points on $C'$ plus two branch points and a character $\chi \in \mu_N^*$, one can reconstruct the set of $n=k N+1$ points on $C$ and the automorphism $\alpha$.

 If $a$ equals $0$ or $2$, there is no such a choice of a distinguished point $p$ in the set of two fixed points of $\alpha$.
-Then $\alpha$ acts on the set of fixed points, thus determining two inverse characters in $\mu_N^*$.
-In the same way as before, $\alpha$ then gives an equivalence class in the set $\widetilde{\mu}_N^*$ (see Definition \ref{identificati}).
-From the set of $k$ unordered points on $C'$ plus two unordered (branch) points and an element $\chi \in \widetilde{ \mu}_N^*$, one can reconstruct the set of $n=k N+a$ points on $C$ and the automorphism $\alpha$.
+Then $\alpha$ acts on the set of fixed points, thus determining two inverse characters in $\mu_N^*$, and an ordering of the two ramification, equivalently branch, points.
+In the same way as before, $\alpha$ gives then an equivalence class in the set $\widetilde{\mu}_N^*$ (see Definition \ref{identificati}).
+Conversely, from the set of $k$ unordered points on $C'$ plus two ordered branch points and an element $\chi \in \widetilde{ \mu}_N^*$, one can reconstruct the set of $n=k N+a$ points on $C$ and the automorphism $\alpha$.